Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 }

-When we can pass a parameter, we invoke the function passing arguments:
+When we pass parameters, we invoke the function by passing arguments:

 function test(color, age) {